Hridis/Analysis-of-the-Thriller-Genre-Trends-Directors-and-Viewer-Sentiment-s/README.md

-# Analysis of the Thriller Genre Trends Directors and Viewer Sentiment's
+# Analysis of the Thriller Genre: Trends, Directors and Viewer Sentiment's
 This project analyzes data from IMDb website [Click here](https://www.imdb.com/search/title/?title_type=feature,tv_movie,tv_special,video,tv_series,tv_miniseries&interests=in0000186&sort=num_votes,desc) related to the thriller genre, utilizing Selenium for web scraping and python  for data processing.
 A total of 250 movie records were scraped, providing insights into popular subgenres, directors, revenue trends, and user review sentiment.
 # Problem Statement